khantthureinzaw/flask-microblog/README.md

     - **Password**: `admin`
     - **Email**: `admin@example.com`

-    > ⚠️ Important: These values are only provided as defaults.
-You should change the username, password, and email inside create_admin.py before running it, or update them immediately after logging in.
-Leaving the defaults is a serious security risk.
+    > ⚠️ Important: Update the default username, password, and email in create_admin.py (or change them immediately after first login).
+Leaving defaults is a security risk.

 6. **Run the application**
     ```bash